-Quarterly Targets Bevelopinen Output Indicator / Objective Annual Target / Activity Quarter Target Achievements Output and Challenges Corrective Measure Objective Final Agreements for project implementation of Agricultural land in the SRVM area.
+Quarterly Targets Developmen Output Indicator / Objective Annual Target / Activity Quarter Target Achievements Output and Challenges Corrective Measure Final Agreements for project implementation of Agricultural land in the SRVM area.
 Enquiry for Cacadu Development Agency to assist Kellygirl Skills with Youth and SMEs funding or business support.
-Support to new initiative Full Assessment of the Boschberg MM of BCRM where it was agreed that the Agency will be invited to the next Council sitting to present and get guidance on how to take this project forward. explored with public or nonpublic sector organizations Somerest East Stakeholder engagement to discuss future of the facility.
-Tender Specifications developed for a Service Provider to do full analysis. relevant stakeholders delayed due to the LED office of BCRM had no information with regards stakeholders.
-It was found that there is no existing service provider that utilizes the hub as the contract with previous service provider lapsed in 2018.
-Q3 Full costing Report from Service Provider with clear recommendations on restoration delayed due to Bid Committee To resolve the Bid Committee challenges so that appointment and subsequent processes can start.
+Full Ass Full Assessment of the Boschberg Q1 Concept / ideation of how to revamp the facility Discussions were held with the MM of BCRM where it was agreed that the Agency will be invited to the next Council sitting to present and get guidance on how to take this project forward.
+Somerset East Q2 Stakeholder engagement to discuss future of the facility.
+Tender Specifications developed for a Service Provider to do full analysis.
+Q3 Full costing Report from Service Provider with clear recommendations on restoration delayed due to Bid Committee Challenges To resolve the Bid Committee challenges so that appointment and subsequent processes can start.
 Q4 Funding application to DEDEAT for upgrade No responsive tender received Retender in the new FY